A doctor explains why it seems your pills get stuck in your esophagus.

 Sometimes you may be convinced beyond doubt that the pills you just swallowed are sitting in your esophagus, not moving, just stuck there.

 Sensation of Pill Stuck in Esophagus Has Multiple Possible Causes

-Dr. Alashari first explains, “While eating, food does not actually slide down the esophagus after swallowing.
-The esophagus undergoes peristalsis, which are coordinated contractions to help propel the food toward the stomach.”
+Dr. Alashari continues, The esophagus undergoes peristalsis, which are coordinated contractions to help propel the food toward the stomach.”

 He speaks of food at this point, since the way the “food pipe” works with food is the same as it works with pills (the esophagus may not always be able to tell the difference between certain medicinal pills, a vitamin pill, half a peanut or a particle of candy).

 Dr. Alashari continues, “If, however, the peristaltic wave does not clear the esophagus of food particles, then another peristaltic wave will be initiated.
 This can cause the sensation of food getting stuck.

 “Certain pills can cause esophagitis and pain with swallowing.
 These include certain antibiotics (tetracycline, doxycycline and clindamycin), aspirin and other anti-inflammatory medications, and bisphosphonates.